davelindqvist/reservation/README.md

 Additionally, I decided to go in the route of database seeding via `init.sql` as I found it easier to have it within this Docker setup.

 The `.env` are purposefully exposed to help set everything up, when in reality, it should be hidden or uplodaded somewhere safer.
-The duplication of the `.env` in the root directory and within the `/api` is also on purpose, since the Dockerfile/Docker-Compose file had issues finding it.
-I'm sure there's a way to only have one `.env` but I didn't want to lose time on solving this.
+The duplication of the `.env` in the root directory and within the `/api` is also on purpose, since the Dockerfile/Docker-Compose file had issues finding it if it was only in one directory and not both.

 I have PG Admin for the reviewers convenience.
 I thought this was going to help me along the way, but, in hindsight, I barely used it and felt more inclined to use the command line terminal to access postgres instead.

 I considered working with a dependency that would help convert timezones in the case that a provider and client are in different timezones.
 Once I started working with the backend, I felt it wasn't a big priority for this assessment.
 However, it would be if this was for production.

 ## Stretch Goals
-- `Redis` &rarr; Distributed lock with TTL (Time To Live) without using postgres/pg_cron
+- Redis &rarr; Distributed lock with TTL (Time To Live) without using postgres/pg_cron
   - Scenario where appointment slot is being looked at.
 Locks unique identifier of appointment slot with a predefined TTL.
 If client completes the booking, then database is updated to "booked" and lock is released upon TTL.
 If TTL expires without booking, Redis releases lock and the appointment slot becomes available once again.
 - Authentication / Authorization
-  - I _really_ wanted to implement this where it incorporates some `hasura` headers, but couldn't squeeze it in within the time limit.
+  - `hasura` headers

 References:
 1. [Docker, Postgres, Node, Typescript Setup](https://dev.to/chandrapantachhetri/docker-postgres-node-typescript-setup-47db)